Ifeoma28/fresh_segments/README.md

 ORDER BY 1,4 DESC;
 ```
 - Provide a possible reason why the max average composition might change from month to month?
 Could it signal something is not quite right with the overall business model for Fresh Segments?
+1) Yes, the maximum average composition changing month to month can be a normal reflection of shifting interests.

+2) People’s interests change due to seasonality, news cycles, or life events.
+For example: “Alabama Trip Planners” may spike in summer and drop in fall.

+3) Marketing Campaigns or Partnerships
+If Fresh Segments collaborates with brands or runs promotions targeting specific interests (e.g., solar energy or cosmetics), that could temporarily boost certain segments.

 ## Insights
 - Out of 1,202 distinct interests, 480 interests were consistently present across all 14 unique months, showing a strong baseline for longitudinal analysis.